Stipendiary magistrate: Scotland

 In 2014 there were only 4.9 full-time equivalent posts and the only court they sat in was the Justice of the Peace Court in Glasgow.
 The intention is that there will be a larger number of summary sheriffs, with around 60 of them sitting in more justice of the peace courts and sheriff courts, throughout the country.
 Under the Act any stipendiary magistrates in post on implementation of the legislation became summary sheriffs and transferred unless they declined appointment.

 Summary sheriffs are able to sit in justice of the peace courts and sheriff courts.
 In justice of the peace courts they can exercise the same summary criminal powers as a justice of the peace.
 However, when they sit in a sheriff court they will exercise the same powers as a sheriff in relation to summary criminal business.

 Duties

 All six sheriffs principal had the power to appoint stipendiary magistrates but the power had only been used in the Sheriffdom of Glasgow and Strathkelvin.

 Stipendiary magistrates exercised the same powers as a sheriff (judge) when dealing with summary criminal cases.
 Like sheriffs, stipendiary magistrates wore wig and gown in court.

 Stipendiary magistrates were approved solicitors or advocates, and they handled similar summary cases as sheriffs, for example drink driving, dangerous driving and assault cases.
 They could impose sentences of up to one year's imprisonment and fines of up to £10,000.

+Canada

+Stipendiary magistrates were the initial trial judges in the North-West Territories of Canada.
+They were replaced by the Supreme Court of the North-West Territories in 1886.
+Stipendiary magistrates also existed in the past in British Columbia.

 Other jurisdictions

-Stipendiary magistrates have also existed in the judiciary of Australia, the judiciary of Canada and the judiciary of New Zealand.
+Stipendiary magistrates have also existed in the judiciary of Australia and the judiciary of New Zealand.

 The post was abolished in New Zealand in 1980 when it was renamed to district court judge.